FraLiturri/NNevermind/README.md

 ```
 python copilot.py search
 ```
-through which pass the hyperparameters for grid search (also single run is available).
+through which pass the hyperparameters for a grid search.

 ## 📖 Benchmark
 The tests were executed on 500 samples (trained with BackPropagation), using an 11th-generation Intel(R) Core(TM) i7-1165G7 @ 2.80GHz.
 Time may vary on different devices.